adascoding/adascoding/README.md

-- 👋 Hi, I’m @AdasCoding
+- 👋 Hi, I’m @Adas
-- 👀 I’m interested in web programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ASP.NET Core
+- 🌱 I’m currently learning .NET Core and Angular
 - 💞️ I’m looking to collaborate on internships
 - 📫 How to reach me ...